LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ## Leafmap for Web Applications

-In order to quickly share the processed map information, Leafmap suite also provides an integrated way of Streamlit suite, combining Leafmap's GIS technical expertise with Streamlit's web technical expertise to quickly build a Web GIS system.
-Below we demonstrate how it works through a simple example, you can extend and build your own Web GIS service according to this principle.
+To facilitate the quick sharing of processed map information, the Leafmap suite offers an integrated approach with the Streamlit suite.
+This combination leverages Leafmap's GIS expertise and Streamlit's web development capabilities, enabling you to quickly build a Web GIS system.
+Below, we'll demonstrate how this works through a simple example.
+You can use this as a foundation to develop and expand your own Web GIS service.

-In the use of the Streamlit package, there are two steps to build a web system:
+Building a web system with the Streamlit package involves two key steps:

-1. Package the Python program to be executed into a Streamlit object, and write the packaging process into the app.py file; and
+1. **Packaging the Python Program**: First, you need to package the Python program you want to execute into a Streamlit object.
+This packaging process is written into an `app.py` file.
-2. Execute app.py on the system.
+2. **Executing app.py**: Once your `app.py` is ready, you execute this file on your system to run your web application.

-Since our operation process all use the Google Colab platform, in this platform we can directly write app.py into the temporary storage area with the special syntax `%%writefile`, and then Colab directly reads and runs the codes from the temporary storage area.
-Therefore, for the file writing part of step 1, we can proceed as follows:
+Since our operations are all conducted on the Google Colab platform, we can take advantage of its unique features.
+Google Colab allows us to write `app.py` directly into its temporary storage area using the `%%writefile` magic command.
+Colab can then read and execute the code directly from this temporary storage.
+So, for the file writing part of step 1, we can proceed as follows:

 ```python
 %%writefile app.py